mike2611/mi-catalogo/README.md

 # Mi Catalogo

->  This project is a catalogue for cars.
+>  This project is a catalog for cars.
+Where cars can be added, deleted, or modified their register.

 ![screenshot](/images/screenShot.png)